-Net cash from investing activities was US\$44.5 million in 2022, which was primarily attributable to US\$36.9 million in proceeds from the sale of shares in Star X and Nanobank, and US\$16.2 million in net proceeds from sale of marketable securities held as part of our investment program.
-Cash used in investing activities included US\$6.8 million of development expenditure and US\$3.2 million used to purchase equipment.
+In 2022, net cash from investing activities was \$44.5 million, which was primarily attributable to \$36.9 million in proceeds from the sale of shares in Star X and Nanobank, and \$16.2 million in net proceeds from sale of marketable securities held as part of our former investment program.
+Cash used in investing activities included \$6.8 million of development expenditure and \$3.2 million used to purchase equipment.